|

 STUART:

 meaning "house guard; steward."
+In use by the English and Scottish.

-Japanese name meaning "complete; protect."
+(保): Japanese name meaning "defender,

 TED:

-"guardian of prosperity" and Theodore "gift of
+"guardian of prosperity" and Theodore

 God."